Cao Futian

-Cao Futian (曹福田) was a Chinese nationalist and leader of the Boxers during the Boxer Rebellion.
-He was executed in 1901.
+Cao Futian was a charismatic Chinese leader of the Yìhéquán, or Boxers who organized attacks on Chinese Christians and foreign missionaries during the late Qing dynasty's Boxer movement.
+When the invasion of the Eight-Nation Alliance forced the imperial court to change from support of the Boxers to suppression, government troops captured and beheaded him in 1901.

 Biography

-Little is known of the early life of Cao Futian but he was born during the 19th century, in Jinghai, Zhili province, China.
+Little is known of the early life of Cao Futian but he was born in the mid-19th century, in Jinghai, Zhili province, China.

-Cao had been a soldier.
-He raised a militia in Tiānjīn, formed in its majority by illiterate people such as laid-off railway workers, Chinese religious fanatics, criminals, and unemployed youth.
-He was a master of Kung Fu and a charismatic leader.
-Cao hated foreigners because of the establishment of the foreign concessions, but even more because of the spread of Christianity by missionaries.
-He thought Chinese Christians should be expelled for tainting the purity of the Chinese culture.
+Cao He was a master of Kung Fu and a charismatic leader.
+He had been a soldier. and he raised a militia in Tiānjīn, most of whom were illiterate, such as laid-off railway workers, religious cult followers, criminals, and unemployed youth.
+Cao hated foreigners because of the establishment of the foreign concessions, but even more because of the actions of missionaries who spread Christianity and undermined Chinese religions.
+He thought Chinese Christians should be expelled for polluting Chinese culture.
 First hostile to the Chinese Imperial Army, he fought them in August 1899.
 The Qing government was divided as to how to react to the Boxers’ activities, but conservative elements of the court were in favour of them.
-Prince Duan, a fervent supporter of the cause, arranged a meeting between Cao and Empress Dowager Ci Xi.
-At the meeting, the crown prince even wore a Boxer uniform to show alliance.
+Prince Duan, a fervent supporter, arranged a meeting between Cao and Empress Dowager Ci Xi.
+At the meeting, the crown prince even wore a Boxer uniform to show allegiance.

-Cao Futian was also a spiritual leader for the Boxers, and many believed he had divine abilities.
-Along with Zhang Decheng, another Boxer leader, he was said to be able to make himself disappear, and to have powers of bilocation.

-In 1900, he set up his headquarters at 18 Hejia Lane, Ruyyi'an Street of Hongqiao District, Tiānjīn, at an old temple venerating Lü Dongbin, which is now the Boxer Museum, Memorial Hall of the Boxer Uprising (Lu Zu Tang).
+Cao Futian was also a spiritual leader, and many believed he had divine abilities.
+He and Zhang Decheng, another Boxer leader, were said to be able to make himselves disappear, and to have powers of bilocation.
+In 1900, he set up headquarters at 18 Hejia Lane, Ruyyi'an Street of Hongqiao District, Tiānjīn, at a temple venerating Lü Dongbin.
+The building is now the Memorial Hall of the Boxer Uprising (Lü Zu Tang).
 On 14 July 1900, Tiānjīn was captured by the Allied forces of the Eight-Nation Alliance after a three-day battle.
-Cao Futian, who was present, had to flee to Jinghai.
-In May 1901, he was captured by the government.

-Cao was executed in 1901 following his arrest in Jinghai for conspiring to stir up conflict.
-He was beheaded.
+Cao Futian had to flee to Jinghai, but in May 1901 government forces captured him.
+He was then beheaded for conspiring to stir up conflict.